 There are numerous complexities involved in a real estate transaction; buying or selling a home is not exactly a straightforward process.
 However, you do have the option to opt for a real estate lawyer who can make the process simpler for you.
 By now you’re probably wondering “Which states require a lawyer at closing?” or “Do I really need an attorney for closings?”
 But it is essential to keep in mind that there are several states that have made it mandatory to hire an attorney to complete the closing transaction.

-Moreover, in some state jurisdictions, it’s also a mandatory prerequisite to hiring an attorney to gather all the documents involved in the procedure.
+Moreover, in some state jurisdictions, it’s also a mandatory prerequisite to hiring an attorney to gather all the documents and legal advice needed in the procedure.
 The lawyer will also play a part in making all the preparations and execute all the necessary paperwork.

 Of course, there is no question having a real estate closing attorney to manage and review the processes involved in building or buying a house is generally a wise decision.
 However, there are many states that are big on having a qualified attorney present to close the deal on your new home to limit the professional liberties of non-attorneys.
 These states are referred to as “attorney states.”

 The state of Alabama has made it legal for non-attorneys to manage and be in control of closing transactions.
 However, they are limited in their role and involvement in other matters dictating the closing process.
 The phrase non-attorneys encompasses terms such as the assistant to an attorney, other parties involved in the home buying process (such as title companies), etc.

 So, for instance, title companies are enabled to generate title abstracts as well as be involved in issuing insurance.
 But what they cannot do is prepare legally binding documents or deeds.
 These parties are also allowed to act as advisors for the homeowner, describing all the necessary and legal documents required (by the homeowner) to be presented by your real estate attorney.